Two Days, A Lifetime Changed: My Brain Surgery Story

 It felt like a small personal triumph.
 I had prepared for five nights, but left in two.
 Maybe I was stronger than expected.
 Or maybe just very, very lucky.

-And now, as I rest and wait out the next few weeks of recovery — ten days until the staples come out, twenty days until the risk of post-op seizures passes — I find myself asking: what now?
+And now, as I rest and wait out the next few weeks of recovery, ten days until the staples come out, twenty days until the risk of post-op seizures passes, I find myself asking: what now?

-And I don’t intend to waste it.
+And I do not intend to waste it.

 Previous